GGC-DSA/pfas/README.md

 [David Teflon Notebook.zip](https://github.com/GGC-DSA/pfas/files/8172962/David.Teflon.Notebook.zip)

-## Andres' Hypothesis
+## 1 & 2 Hypothesis
-For me, I have two hypotheses. ~~The first one is see the correlation of the dumping of factory sites has a connection to pfas growth.~~ Second is to see if there are chemicals from dumping that hints the future expose of pfas into the water.
+For me, I have two hypotheses.
+First is to see if there are chemicals from dumping that hints the future expose of pfas into the water.
 The last one is to see if there is a growth in people exposed to pfas in contaminated locations

 ## Current progress
 Added all my datasets into the notebook.
 Have been focusing on of them and broke it down to the locations and dates of found chemicals in georgia for each year between 2013-2016.
 I have also broken down my other sets but am waiting to match up those with teh ucmr data.
 Soon or later I am hoping to line that up with David's dataset to see if we could find factory dumpings in the same counties for possible correlations.